 .

 Let's study in detail the flamegraph that we generated back in Basic usage.
-Feel free to work with it on this page or open it in a separate tab.
+Feel free to interact with it on this page or open it in a separate tab.

 Two fundamental interactions with a flamegraph are hovering the mouse cursor